Hantu Air: Contemporary customs

 A ceremony called Semah Pantai was once popular among local older Malays, especially in the East Coast of Malaysia.
 It is a ceremony whereby fishermen and seafarers honor the sea spirits and ask for blessings and protection when they fish at sea.
 The ritual is used in times of uncertainty or chance.
 Common practices include chants, small sacrifices, and the use of charms.
 The people of Malay with the specialties of fishing, navigation, and sailing are called pawang dl-laut or pawang of the sea.
 The pawang has experience and knowledge that displays the qualifications needed to perform the ceremony.
 The last ceremony was undertaken on 22 April 1960.
 The ceremony usually took place every three years and lasted seven days and nights.

 Expert fishermen perform rituals as a type of humble communication with the sea spirits asking to guide them to locations with an abundance of fish.
 During poor fishing seasons in coastal villages, the Semah Pantai ceremony calls on the spirits of the sea in the hope that fish will be provided.
 In other instances, navigators have been known to stand on the bow of their ship and call on the sea spirits for assistance and guidance when in treacherous or rocky waters.
 Communication with Hantu Air also occurred when water was needed as a resource for irrigation of crops.
 Specifically in Maritime Southeast Asia, rice-fields were the main crop source and needed a plentiful amount of irrigation to support the inhabitants.
-Water spirits where called on when the rivers ran dry from droughts and rituals were often performed.
+Water spirits were called on when the rivers ran dry from droughts and rituals were often performed.

 If the Hantu Air feels threatened by the sailors and fishermen, signs will be shown through of lack of fish or deadly seas storms.
 In extreme cases, Hantu Air is believed to disguise itself as a creature of the sea and drown the people invading its space.